reyg3/uaenvironment.github.io/README.md

 TRAD is led by [Rey Granillo](https://github.com/reyg3) Director of Technology and Research & Development Engineering, [Leland Boeman](https://github.com/lboeman) Research & Development Software Engineer, and [Thomas Weiss](https://github.com/tweissaz) Research & Development Systems Engineer.

+TRAD is housed within the [Arizona Institute for Resilience (AIR)](https://air.arizona.edu) at the University of Arizona, Arizona's research intensive (R1) land-grant university established in 1885, and the first four-year public university in the state to be federally recognized as a Hispanic Serving Institute (HSI).

 ### Our proficiencies
 - Research & Development / Proof of Concept
   - Research-focused software development